 No, please don’t reward people for expected behavior.
 (There are exceptions when you’re moving someone from unacceptable performance or behavior to acceptable.
 See our article on Difficult Conversations, This is Why You Get Paid the Big Bucks, for more information.)

 However, I sense something else at play here.
-If you can’t find something exceptional — something beyond expected — in an employee, then I don’t think you’re trying hard enough.
-And if you can’t find anything noteworthy about ANY of your employees, then I suggest that the problem isn’t them … it’s you.
+If you can’t find something exceptional — something beyond expected — in a person, then I don’t think you’re trying hard enough.
+And if you can’t find anything noteworthy about ANY of your team members, then I suggest that the problem isn’t them … it’s you.

 Provide the Opportunity

 Being able to recognize someone for something requires first that the person have the opportunity to rise to the occasion.
 That’s where you come in!
 Are you providing opportunities for your people to take on more, do more, do it faster or safer, or otherwise contribute in meaningful ways?
 Are you delegating to develop?
 Are you providing challenges?
 Are you giving your people the freedom to screw up and learn?
 Do you trust them to recover?